 The Teak Wood Workmanship

 A solid base of stone supports each column.
-The columns can support all the load of the loft, and the ceiling is made of wood.
-On the west end, a second choir loft is located on one of the floors.
+The columns can keep all the load of the loft, and the ceiling is made of wood.
+On the west end, a second choir loft is on one floor.
 The entire top made of wood is protected by a roof clad with Mangalore tiles.

 Timing of Mount Mary Church